gciurpita/SpdTrp/ReadMe.md

 the sensors and the scale.
-These values are stored in EEPROM and only need to be done once and can be changed at any time by plugging the USB cable into a laptop and entering commands using IDE serial monitor.
+These values are stored in EEPROM and only need to be done once and can be changed at any time by plugging the USB cable into a laptop and entering commands using the IDE serial monitor.

 The distance in inches is specified with the number followed by 'D'.
 "125D" would set the distance to 12.5 inches.